 An offshore company is not a new term.
 In fact, it has been well-known as a powerful vehicle for many successful entrepreneurs and investors who are well perceived by its advantages and values.

-In this blog, we will tell you everything about an offshore company, including what it is, what its great benefits that have attracted numerous business people, and how to set up one for your business.
+In this blog, we will tell you everything about an offshore company, including what an offshore company is, its great benefits that have attracted numerous business people, and how to set up your desired offshore company.

 We also update you on what you should be aware of in the future (upcoming changes and possible impacts on offshore landscapes).
 Keep on reading!

 Part 1: The Concept of an Offshore Company

 Some people think that offshore companies are only used for global crimes (for example tax evasion or hiding money from the government).
 People think of an offshore business as something bad, shady, and full of conspiracy.
 These are not true!
 In fact, an offshore company is completely legal once you truly understand what it is.

 An offshore company is a company incorporated or registered in a different jurisdiction other than your home country.
 That’s it!
 Plain and simple.

 You lived in Singapore, you incorporated a company in Belize, you got yourself an offshore company in Belize.
 Years later, you opened another one in Hong Kong.
 At that time, you would have 2 offshore companies.

 Offshore companies operate according to the local regulations and law acts of where they are incorporated.
 Normally, investors choose a foreign jurisdiction that has more favorable policies than their home countries.
 Then, they set up a company and start a business there in order to enjoy the benefits from such policies.

 For instance, if you opened and managed your company in Australia, its worldwide income would be subject to the corporate tax rates from 25% to 30% (depending on the business size).
 However, if you registered a company in Hong Kong, its income would only be taxed from 8.25% form 16.5%.
 On top of that, the income that is earned outside of Hong Kong can be completely exempted from local tax.